pohly/syncevolution/README.rst

 \--import
-  Adds all items found in the directory or input file to the source.
+  Adds all items found in the directory or input file to the datastore.
 When reading from a directory, each file is treated as one item.
 Otherwise the input is split at the chosen delimiter. "none" as delimiter disables splitting of the input.